-It would seem to me that one of the most frightening circumstances to be caught in is a boat afire.
-It is loaded with high-octane fuel creating toxic smoke; using water to fight the fire can sink the boat; leaving the boat may entail going into another hostile environment -cold and unforgiving water.
+One of the most frightening circumstances to be caught in is a boat afire.
+It is loaded with high-octane fuel, creating toxic smoke, using water to fight the fire can sink the boat, and leaving the boat may entail going into another hostile environment - cold, unforgiving water.
 It doesn't sound like there are many, if any, good alternatives.
-Also, fire prevention professionals quote that on average a fire will double in area every 5 minutes.
+Fire prevention professionals say that, on average, a fire will double in area every five minutes.
 At that rate, it wouldn't take long to engulf an entire boat.
-So, time is of the essence and it is highly unlikely that anyone can get to you in time to assist in the fire suppression.
-You and your crew, most likely, are it.
+Time is of the essence and it's highly unlikely that anyone can get to you in time to assist in the fire suppression.